Robust targeted exploration for systems with non-stochastic disturbances: Targeted Exploration

-The overall targeted exploration strategy is summarized in Algorithm \ref{alg:main}.
-The resulting strategy optimally excites the system with exploratory inputs \eqref{eq:exploration_controller} in order to determine model parameters up to a user defined closeness $D_\mathrm{des}$.
+\JV{\begin{rem} (Computational effort) The computational effort of Problem \eqref{eq:exp_problem} scales polynomially with the state dimension $n_\mathrm{x}$, control input dimension $n_\mathrm{u}$, and the number of frequencies $L$.
+While this makes moderately-sized problems tractable, large-scale problems may become computationally demanding.
+In such cases, problem-specific structures and efficient solvers may be utilized to reduce computational demand \cite{majumdar2020recent}.\end{rem}} The overall exploration strategy is summarized in Algorithm \ref{alg:main}.
+The resulting strategy optimally excites the system with inputs \eqref{eq:exploration_controller} to determine model parameters up to a user defined closeness $D_\mathrm{des}$.